popkdodge/popkdodge.github.io/_posts/2020-05-29-DAL-ready-for-take-off.md

 <iframe width="900" height="800" frameborder="0" scrolling="no" src="//plotly.com/~popkdodge/25.embed"></iframe>

-**Free Cash Flow** is the ammount of cash that is left over after a company pay off its expenses and capital expenditure.
-Free cash flow or FCF help measure a company effiencies at generating cash.
-A high free cash flow can be use to pay investors dividens, expand operations or deleverage AKA. paying off debt.
-A high and increasing FCF is a good sign.
+**Free Cash Flow** is the amount of cash that is leftover after a company pays off it's expenses and capital expenditure.
+Free cash flow or FCF helps to measure a company's efficiency at generating cash.
+A high FCF can be used to pay investors dividends, expand operations or deleverage, paying off debt.
+A high and increasing FCF is a good sign of recovery.

 #### Summary of airlines FCF

-Airlines companies as a whole follw a very cylicals pattern of Free Cash Flow.
-The cylicals patterns of FCF tend to Bottoms around the winter months and peaks during the summer months.
-The COVID-19 pandemic greatly effect this cylical patterns and causing the rebound of airlines FCF to not be as apparent.
-Every companies is greatly effected by the pandemic.
+Airline companies as a whole follow a very cyclical pattern of FCF.
+These cyclical patterns of FCF tend to bottom out around the winter months and peak during the summer months.
+The COVID-19 pandemic greatly affected these cyclical patterns, causing the rebound of the airline's FCF to not be as apparent because most businesses were and are negatively affected by the pandemic.

 # Conclusions

-Delta airlines and Southwest airlines are the two companies I would invest in for long-term purpose.
+In my opinion based on the data, Delta Airlines and Southwest Airlines are two companies I would invest in for long-term purposes.
 They both lead the pack in the fundamental stock matrics.
-Although I first belive that Delta would be the best airlines stock to invest I would admit that Southwest airlines could be an edge better.
+Even though I first believed that Delta would be the best airline stock to invest in,  I now admit that Southwest Airlines has great potential.

 ### DISCLAIMERS

-Sasana Kongjareon is the author of this post is for educational purpose and should not be relai upon as basis of investment decision.
-The author may maintain position in securities that is discussed.
+Sasana Kongjareon, the author of this post strongly encourages use of this information for educational purposes only and should not be relied upon as a basis for any investment decisions.
+The author maintains no liability as to however the reader should use the information within.